abdullahcat/abdullahcat/README.md

 # Hola ![](https://y.yarn.co/9200a720-cf27-47ab-800c-89042ce6971d_text.gif)

-### but you can call me Abdullah Çat

-## Entrepreneur and Developer
+## Entrepreneur & Developer

-I'm currently trying to improve myself on React Native with AWS and Flutter with Firebase.
+I'm currently trying to improve myself on React JS, Swift and Flutter.
 I like to make projects with Python, especially in motion recognition and AI themes.
-Sometimes I code for Web but I don't like it that much.
 And also I direct some organizations about travel, education, art and payment systems.

-* 🌍  I'm based in London
 * ✉️  You can contact me at [contact.abdullahcat@gmail.com](mailto:contact.abdullahcat@gmail.com)
-* 🧠  I'm learning Swift
+* 🧠  Learning Swift
-* 🤝  I'm open to collaborating on projects that I would like
+* 🤝  Open to collaborating on projects that I like

 ### Skills